Sri Lanka Institute of Information Technology: SLIIT City Uni

-SLIIT Academy (Pvt.)
-Ltd was established to provide educational opportunities to a wider range of students who wish to progress their higher education with an industrial oriented learning experience.
-SLIIT Academy offers Foundation Programs & Degrees in IT, Business, Engineering & Health and Life Sciences and Post-Graduate Program in MSc in PM which paves the way for students to keep their knowledge up-to-date in this fast-moving environment.
-With the growing demands of the workforce, SLIIT ACADEMY has been one of the first to introduce one of a kind Educational opportunity to the Nation of Sri Lanka.
-A blend of theory and practice gives the edge for those who want to enter the workforce with sound academic background and gives a competitive advantage among the others.
+SLIIT City Uni, initially started as SLIIT Academy was established to provide educational opportunities to a wider range of students who wish to progress their higher education with an industrial oriented learning experience.
+SLIIT City Uni offers Foundation Programs & Degrees in IT, Business, Engineering & Health and Life Sciences and Post-Graduate Program in MSc in PM.

 Academics

 Affiliations

-Partnerships with foreign universities allow students to finish their degree at these universities following an initial study period in Sri Lanka.
+Partnerships with foreign universities allow students to finish their degree in Sri Lanka.